jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

   (a) so that the weekly amounts referred to in section 16 are set in accordance with that section; and (b) so that the rate of New Zealand superannuation stated in paragraph (b) of clause 2 of Schedule 1 preserves its proportional relationship (after the deduction of standard tax) to the rates stated in paragraphs (a), (b), and (c) of clause 1 of that schedule.
 (4) An adjustment under this section must not reduce the weekly amounts payable under this section.
-(5) Subsections (3) to (6) of section 61H of the Social Security Act 1964 apply to every Order in Council made under subsection (2) as if that Order in Council were made under that section.
+(5) Section 61H(5) of the Social Security Act 1964 applies to every Order in Council made under subsection (2) as if that Order in Council were made under that section.
 (6) Every Order in Council made under subsection (2) comes into force or is considered to come into force on 1 April of the calendar year in which it is made, and applies to New Zealand superannuation payable on and after that date.

+### 15A Orders are confirmable instruments
+The explanatory note of an Order in Council made under section 15(2) must indicate that— (a) it is a confirmable instrument, and an annual confirmable instrument, under section 47B of the Legislation Act 2012; and
+  (b) it is revoked, or taken to have been invalid for past operation, at a time stated in the note, unless earlier confirmed by an Act of Parliament; and
+  (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.

 ### 16 Annual adjustment of New Zealand superannuation: relationship to net average wage
 (1) The annual adjustment of New Zealand superannuation under section 15 must ensure that—